Tel: +44 (0) 1224 582948

 2.)
 LESS preprocessor

 The LESS preprocessor powers Squarespace, and many people in the web community prefer SASS.
 It does similar things, though, so it’s a huge weight when it comes to Squarespace’s flaws.
+Our Coffee Shop Squarespace template is built on this.

 3.)
 No Development environment